 - Voice Search

 - SERP Real Estate

 Your kids probably talk to their phones and Google all the time and you feel a bit embarrassed to do so if you are; well over 30 or even 25.
 I still remember 10 years ago when some of my friends looked weird at my first iPhone, little did they know then that their fingers would be practically glued to their phones today.

-Voice Search, Google Assistant (but also Amazon echo and others) will come of age in 2021, this will be in part due to 5G and the unimaginable speed this can offer compared to 4G.
+Voice Search, Google Assistant (but also Amazon echo and others), this will be in part due to 5G and the unimaginable speed this can offer compared to 4G.